Refining two-loop corrections to trilinear Higgs couplings in the Two-Higgs-Doublet Model: Calculational setup and renormalisation scheme

 The calculation of the two-loop corrections is performed in parallel with two different approaches: \begin{itemize} \item In a first, diagrammatic, approach, relevant genuine two-loop and subloop renormalisation diagrams are generated with \texttt{FeynArts}~\cite{Hahn:2000kx} using a model file created for the Higgs basis of the 2HDM with \texttt{SARAH}~\cite{Staub:2009bi,Staub:2010jh,Staub:2012pb,Staub:2013tta}.
 The corresponding amplitudes are then computed and simplified using \texttt{FeynCalc}~\cite{MERTIG1991345,Shtabovenko:2016sxi,Shtabovenko:2020gxv,Shtabovenko:2023idz}, and lastly the reduction of the involved loop integrals to a set of master integrals is done with \texttt{Tarcer}~\cite{Mertig:1998vk}. \item In a second approach, we compute the effective potential up to the leading two-loop level in terms of contributions involving BSM scalars and the top quark, applying generic results (expressed in terms of \MS renormalised parameters) from the literature~\cite{Martin:2001vx} to the 2HDM in the Higgs basis.
 We then take field derivatives with respect to the $h$ and $H$ fields to obtain expressions for the two-loop corrections to the trilinear couplings.
 These are then also expressed in terms of \MS-renormalised parameters, but a scheme conversion can be performed using the finite parts of the counterterms discussed below. \end{itemize} One of the strongest cross-checks of our work is that we have verified that we can obtain the same results using both approaches.

 Turning next to the renormalisation of the 2HDM, there are ten parameters that require counterterms for our computations, namely (in the Higgs basis)

 We recall that $T_h=T_H=0$ due to the minimisation conditions of the potential, $m_h\to0$ from our approximation, $\Lambda_6=0$ as we consider the alignment limit of the 2HDM, and $v_\text{BSM}=0$ as we are in the Higgs basis.
 Nevertheless, these five vanishing parameters still require renormalisation.
 Given the approximations stated above, two-loop counterterms are only needed for $T_h$, $T_H$, $m_h$, $v_\text{BSM}$, and $\Lambda_6$, while for the other parameters one-loop counterterms are sufficient (because these parameters only enter expressions of $\lambda_{hhh}$ and $\lambda_{hhH}$ from the one-loop level).
 Furthermore, because $m_h=0$ and $\Lambda_6=0$, the tree-level predictions for both $\lambda_{hhh}$ and $\lambda_{hhH}$ vanish, which in turn means that we only need one-loop field renormalisation constants.
+We note that the classes of dominant one- and two-loop corrections to $\lambda_{hhh}$ and $\lambda_{hhH}$ computed in this work involve different couplings than the tree-level predictions, and are thus independent from them.

 In the following, we discuss the renormalisation conditions used for each of these parameters and field-renormalisation constants.
 To clarify the notations, we use throughout this section $\delone_\text{CT} p$ and $\deltwo_\text{CT} p$ in order to denote respectively the one- and two-loop counterterms of a given parameter $p$.